Household Hazardous Waste

 Customers should pack their items in labeled spill-proof containers (preferably the original containers with label) and be careful when transporting them to the event.
 Do not mix items unless directed by the material's label.
 When at the event please remain in your vehicle in line until authorized personnel come to unload your vehicle.
 For your safety and the safety of those around you please do not walk your hazardous materials over to the authorized personnel in the restricted area, this precaution is to prevent spillage and ensure fairness to those already waiting in line.
 Mahalo for your kōkua.

-- Automotive fluids (including antifreeze, used motor oil, gasoline)
+- Automotive fluids (including antifreeze/engine coolant, used motor oil, gasoline)

 - corrosives (acids & bases)